zigzhang/stalker_app/README.md

 Using Built.io

-This simple app allow you to:
+This simple app allows you to:
 - Sign-up login using Built.io
 - Update User's location at each connection using Buil.io
 - Display a map centered around your current location